scrollytelling/navigation/README.md

 ## Usage

-You will need to register the plugin in the Pageflow initializer and then add it to your asset pipeline.
+Register the plugin in the Pageflow initializer and then add it to your asset pipeline.

 ```
 # config/initializers/pageflow.rb
-config.plugin(Scrollytelling::Pageflow::Navigation::Plugin.new)
+config.plugin(Scrollytelling::Navigation::Plugin.new)

 # app/assets/javascripts/pageflow/application.js
-//= require scrollytelling/pageflow/navigation
+//= require scrollytelling/navigation

 # app/assets/stylesheets/pageflow/application.css.scss
-@import "scrollytelling/pageflow/navigation";
+@import "scrollytelling/navigation";
 ```

 Furthermore after installing any Pageflow plugin it's a good idea to change your asset version.
 This will invalidate all server-side cache, most notably the cache that `i18n-js` uses to render the editor UI.